Intervue/Data-structures-algorithms-for-interviews/README.md

 - program to add, mult, subtract two numbers stored in two different linked list and store the result in another linked list
 - storing addresses of a linked list in hash table
 - storing addresses of a linked list in stack and doing operations
+- hash table implementation of question12 to be done

 ### General Questions